 A microsite is a webpage or group of web pages that have a singular purpose for a specific audience.
 Creating a microsite is the perfect way for you to elevate communication strategies and create rich content experiences.
 Many companies are using microsites to innovate their digital marketing and communication.
 A clean sales proposal is a lot like a handshake.
 You can easily tell the difference between one that is strong and confident, and one that is awkward and weak.
 While people may hesitate to admit it, that sort of presentation can make a difference when it comes to the impression you are leaving on a potential partner.

-Define the problem and your solution
+Define the problem and your solution before writing a sales proposal

 You can start to develop a robust sales proposal by determining the problem your clients are facing and the solutions that your team is equipped to offer.
 This is the driving force behind your sales proposal and will offer it the necessary direction that all other elements of the proposal will tether to.